 4. Negative Business Reviews By an Identifiable Client or Customer

-An influx of negative and fake online reviews about your business can have devastating effects on your business’s ability to operate and its overall bottom line.
+An influx of negative and fake online reviews (ex. fake Google reviews) about your business can have devastating effects on your business’s ability to operate and its overall bottom line.
 Now that an estimated 86% of all consumers read online reviews for local businesses before deciding whether to engage with them, it is critical that you take action to remediate negative reviews as soon as possible.

 If an online reviewer posts a negative or fake review under a profile with their actual name, email address, or other identifying information, you can use that personal information to identify them for your cease and desist letter.
 But oftentimes an online reviewer may post a negative review under a fictitious name or special moniker.
 So, how can you then identify them?